 This guide is written in simple English.
 It explains:

-What plumbing repair grants and water damage repair assistance programs can cover
+- What plumbing repair assistance and water damage repair assistance programs can cover

 We will also share realistic grant amounts and show you how to combine help from different programs to fix water leaks in walls without breaking your budget.